 Swine: Health certificates are not required.
-Exhibitors must provide a premise ID for all swine being marketed.
 All swine shall originate directly from any herd not under quarantine for pseudorabies, and a Stage IV or V county: OR a pseudorabies qualified herd; OR be individually tested and classified negative for pseudorabies within 30 days prior to exhibition.
 Under no circumstances may swine under quarantine be exhibited.

 Small Animals: No health certificates are required, BUT proof of current vaccination records and rabies certificates are required and must accompany pre-fair entries and must be completed or current at that time.
 One of the following is required as proof of vaccination: a vet health certification form with a vet's signature, vaccinations printout or vaccination receipt.
-4-H/FFA members vaccinating their own animals must provide proof in the form of a dated invoice (invoice must be dated on prior to the date pre-fair entries are due).
+4-H/FFA members vaccinating their own animals must provide proof in the form of a dated invoice (invoice must be dated on or prior to the date pre-fair entries are due).
 If vaccinations are not current, animals will not be permitted to show.
 Animals shall be free of discharge from nose and eyes, fleas, ticks, ear mites, worms, ringworm and other parasites and infectious diseases.